zacharybergmann/lets-get-functional/README.md

     [publishing-npm-packages](https://docs.npmjs.com/getting-started/publishing-npm-packages)

+1. From the bash terminal, run the command:

+        npm install

-1. Install your lodown library by running the command and replacing `<my-user-name>` :
+2. Install your lodown library by running the command and replacing `<my-user-name>` :

         npm install --save lodown-<my-user-name>